Our Plants

 Wildlife Value: Violas are the sole food source for the caterpillar of Fritillary butterflies.

 Viola was named after a mythical young woman who Zeus loved and who Zeus’ wife harassed.
 Athens adopted the V. tricolor as its symbol.
-Pliny prescribed it for headaches in ancient Rome.
+Pliny (24-79) prescribed it for headaches in ancient Rome.
 Mentioned repeatedly by Shakespeare.
-In the 1500’s the plant was used to make a medicinal tea to cure chest and lung inflammations, (Gerard) and later to cure impetigo and ulcers.
+In the 1500’s the plant was used to make a medicinal tea to cure chest and lung inflammations, and later to cure impetigo and ulcers.
 Grown in the Eichstätt Garden, the garden of Johann Konrad von Gemmingen, prince bishop of Eichstätt in Bavaria, c.
 1600.

-The origin of all pansies which resulted from 30 years experiment by English gardener to Lord James Gambier (governor of Newfoundland), William Thompson in early 1800’s.
+This is the origin of all pansies which resulted from 30 years experiment by English gardener to Lord James Gambier (governor of Newfoundland), William Thompson in early 1800’s.
 The 1st pansies came from a cross of V. tricolor with V. lutea and V. altaica.
 When Napoleon Bonaparte died Viola tricolor found in his locket with a snip of Josephine’s hair.
 Thomas Jefferson imported Viola tricolor from France in 1767.
 Grown at Elgin Botanic Garden, America’s 1st botanic garden, 1811.
 Pressed specimen in Emily Dickinson’s herbarium.

 • Weigela florida Shrub Z 4-9